 Shola and Janelle selected "Lovely Day" by Bill Withers for their first dance.
 "We took lessons, but ended up throwing pretty much the whole routine out the window the week before the wedding," she says, with a laugh.
 "We saved a few moves, but just had fun with it!"

 The ballroom was filled with romantic candlelight thanks to the mixture of candlesticks (in varying shades of green) and pillar candles (in hurricane vases) on each table.
 The tables were kept minimal—with a neutral base of white linens and plates and small floral arrangements in bud vases—in an effort to let the greenery take center stage.

 Everyone enjoyed a three-course meal as they listened to the maid of honor and best man's toasts.

 David Sampson, Montage Palmetto Bluff’s executive pastry chef, created the couple's three-tiered buttercream cake.
 The white cake featured two different fillings: fresh peaches with peach buttercream and fresh raspberries and blackberries with Bavarian cream.

 But the cake wasn't the only dessert of the night.
 Outside, the resort's signature s'mores cart was also on standby in case anyone wanted a late-night chocolate fix.

 The groom's family is Nigerian so as dancing was underway, the couple slipped out to put on traditional Nigerian wedding attire.
-"We re-entered the reception with a parade of Shola’s family members, who were also dressed in traditional wears," Janelle explains.
-They then performed the traditional Nigerian Money Dance, during which, guests tossed small bills at the happy couple to represent their hopes for good fortune.
+"We re-entered the reception with a parade of Shola’s family members, who were also dressed in traditional wear," Janelle explains.
+They then performed the traditional Nigerian money dance, during which guests tossed small bills at the happy couple to represent their hopes for good fortune.
 "It was a big highlight," adds the bride.

-And with that, we'll say this: Congrats to the happy couple—and thanks for letting us be a part of such a special day!
+And with that, we'll say: Congrats to the happy couple—and thanks for letting us be a part of such a special day!